• Skip to primary navigation

 • chocolate—I've tested the frosting with both milk and dark chocolate and both work.
 The flavour will obviously differ

-• Dutch processed cocoa powder—I bake with Cacao Barry extra brute cocoa powder, which is a dark cocoa powder with a little over 20 % fat.
+• Dutch-processed cocoa powder—I bake with Cacao Barry extra brute cocoa powder, which is a dark cocoa powder with a little over 20 % fat.

-See recipe card for quantities.
+See the recipe card for the exact ingredients and quantities.

-Substitutions and variations
+Substitutions and Variations

 • Chocolate—the frosting can be made with milk or dark chocolate but please use high-quality chocolate with a higher percentage of cocoa solids (at least 40 %) otherwise the frosting may lack flavour and be too sweet